electronstudio/pygame-zero-book/chapters/4_more_graphics.md

 Note that sometimes *colour* is spelt *color* in American programs.

-Instead of using ready made colours like 'red', 'yellow', etc you can create your own color from three numbers.
-The numbers must be between 0-255 and represent how much *red*, *green* and *blue* to mix together.
+Instead of using ready made colours like 'red', 'yellow', etc. you can create your own color from three numbers.
+The numbers must be between 0 - 255 and represent how much *red*, *green* and *blue* to mix together.